Zurab1K/portfolio/README.md

    npm run build
    ```

-## 📄 License
+## License & Usage

+Copyright © Zurabi Kochiashvili.
+All rights reserved.

-This project is for personal use and is not intended for commercial reuse.
+This repository is provided for viewing and evaluation purposes only.
+No license is granted to use, copy, modify, merge, publish, distribute,
+sublicense, or sell any part of this software without prior written
+permission from the author.

 ---